vviguie/hugo-website/content/articles/books_reports.md

   #   4 = Citation (publication only)
   view: 2
   # Choose how many columns the section has.
 Valid values: '1' or '2'.
-  columns: '1'
+  columns: '2'
 ---

-# Book chapters or reports
+# Book chapters and reports